Business Email Inquiries: To Whom It May Concern?

 Scammy Spammy Mass Mails

 I’m not talking about the typical spam.
-There are TWIMC emails that are obviously spam.
+There are TWIMC emails that are spam.
 I’m referring to emails from what appears to be those just trying to reach out, and their saving grace is that they are missing some of the red flags that come with spam.

 Things like inconsistent formatting, punctuation, and capitalization.
 Then there are those links to weird URLs I’m supposed to trust.
 I’ve been at this for decades, and I believe I know which emails to pay attention to.
 TWIMC emails aren’t those.